🏠 Serving Indiana Statewide · Northwest Indiana · Indianapolis · Fort Wayne · South Bend

 What This Means for Your First Enrollment Decision

-The federal 6-month guaranteed issue window still applies when you first turn 65 and enroll in Part B — that’s when you can buy any Medigap plan regardless of health.
-After that, Indiana’s Birthday Rule gives you an annual 60-day window to switch carriers at the same plan level.
+For most people, your Medigap Open Enrollment Period begins when you’re both age 65 or older and enrolled in Medicare Part B. During that time, you generally cannot be denied coverage because of your health.
+After that initial window closes, Indiana’s Birthday Rule gives you a 63-day annual window to switch carriers at the same plan level.
 Understanding both is essential before you make your first Medicare decision.
 Cindy will walk you through exactly how this affects your options.

 Indiana Medicare